colinhowe/naive-bayes-ts/README.md

 # TypeScript Naive Bayes Classifier for Node and Browser

-This "Naive Bayes Classifier" library is based on the [bayes](https://www.npmjs.com/package/bayes) package.
+This "Naive Bayes Classifier" library is based on the [naive-bayes](https://github.com/thomaschampagne/naive-bayes) package, which is in turn based on [bayes](https://www.npmjs.com/package/bayes) package.
 Library has been re-implemented as synchronous, refactored and cleaned under TypeScript, Jest, ESLint and Prettier.

+This version has been modified to surface some of the internal details - such as the probability for the chosen category.

 ## What can I use this for?